artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/memory-memagment.markdown

 ###  MRC - manual reference counter

 A MRC is the most early mechanism for memory management that we can use on iOS platform.
-Everyting is contentrated araund `retainCount` according to which the system knows when to release the memory.
+Everyting is concentrated araund `retainCount` according to which the system knows when to release the memory.
 To manipulate this counter we use the `retain` for increasing and `release` for decreasing.

 Basically when the `retainCount` of `X` object is equal to 0 that means no other object uses `X` object and `X` object can be remove from the memory.